-In the latest Google Chrome update for Android the search giant has added a couple of new features: Lite Pages and Offline Content on the Dino Page.
+In the latest Google Chrome update for Android, the search giant has added a couple of new features: improved password generation as well as a simple way to look up your stored passwords.

-In addition to these new features, Chrome 73 for Android also has a number of stability and performance improvements.
+In addition to these new features, Chrome 75 for Android also has a number of stability and performance improvements.
 You can get the highly technical details at Google’s Chromium website.
-You can update Chrome to the new version right now via the Google Play Store.
+You can update Chrome to the newest version via the Google Play Store.

 Previous Google Chrome updates